ddnexus/pagy/docs/extras/overflow.md

 +++ :last_page

+!!!success When you want the last_page
+Regardless of the overflowing page requested, `Pagy` will set the page to the last page and paginate exactly as if the last page has been requested.
+!!!

 !!!warning `:last_page` not available for `Pagy::Countless` instances ...because the last page is not known.
 !!!

-It is useful in apps with a UI, in order to avoid being redirect to the last page.

-Regardless of the overflowing page requested, `Pagy` will set the page to the last page and paginate exactly as if the last page has been requested.
 For example:

 ||| Controller
 ```ruby